 However, it makes more sense to try to identify a common task that can be split out into a separate function that can be called by any proc that needs it.
-It may help to tabulate the vulnerable variables and the constraints we want to enforce.
+It may help to tabulate the vulnerable variables and their restrictions.

-Variable Constraint
+Variable Restriction

-ncell $\geq 2$
+ncell ≥ 2

-tau >0
+tau > 0

-low ISI >0
+low ISI > 0

-high ISI $\geq \log ISI$
+high ISI \geq low ISI

-del $\geq 0$
+del ≥ 0

-Most of these constraints are "greater than or equal to," the two holdouts being tau and low ISI.
-After a moment we realize that there are practical lower limits to these variables--say 0.1 ms for tau and 1 ms for low ISI--so "greater than or equal to" constraints can be applied to all.
+Most of these are "greater than or equal to" restrictions, the two holdouts being tau and low ISI.
+After a moment we realize that there are practical lower limits to these variables--say 0.1 ms for tau and 1 ms for low ISI--so "greater than or equal to" restrictions can be applied to all.